thelfer/tfel/docs/web/behaviour-variable.md

 ### Note on stress free strains

-Strain based Behaviours requires special care if the called behaviour declares stress free expansions (volumetric swelling, thermal expansion, etc.).
-In the case, the called behaviour exposes a method called `computeStressFreeStrain` that shall only be called **after** the initialization of the behaviour.
+Strain based behaviours require special care if the called behaviour declares stress free expansions (volumetric swelling, thermal expansion, etc.).
+In this case, the called behaviour exposes a method called `computeStressFreeStrain` that shall only be called **after** the initialization of the behaviour.
 This method returns a pair containing the stress free strains at the beginning of the time step and at the end